 Please note that students 16-17 years of age must contact the HSE Chief Examiner at their local community college to request drop-release paperwork to be eligible to take high school equivalency assessments in North Carolina.

 - TASC Test in NC has been discontinued as of August 31, 2020.

 - ATTENTION: The NCCCS does not process any HSE Diploma or Transcript Requests or provide verification.
 Mail or phone request will delay the processing.
 Any Transcript or HSE request sent by mail will be returned to the sender.
-Effective 1/14/2019 all High School Equivalency (HSE) diplomas, transcripts, and verification requests for the GED® , HiSET, and TASC tests will be processed through DiplomaSender.
+All High School Equivalency (HSE) diplomas, transcripts, and verification requests for the GED® , HiSET, and TASC tests are processed through DiplomaSender.
 Please contact Diploma Sender at DiplomaSender.com or at 855-313-5799 for your transcript requests or queries regarding your transcripts or diploma.